matteocontrini/ildolomiti-telegram/README.md

 - Retry at next round when an article fetch fails.
 - Download images and upload them "manually" to Telegram API to avoid fetch failures.
 Fallback to a placeholder image if the image couldn't be downloaded.
 - Cache busting on article URLs, to avoid incurring into 404.
 In previous implementations, if you requested an article too soon it would 404 and stay 404 in the edge cache for that particular request.
-- Improved tag parsing.
+- Improved tag parsing (e.g. `#ricerca-e-università` becomes `#ricerca #università`).
+- Better title/description escaping so that all characters are preserved (the official channel uses a whitelist and sometimes leaves out typographic apostrophes, etc.).

-Not all articles are published immediately.
+Not all articles are published as individual posts.
 Some are saved for later and published in a single daily digest message:
 - Articles marked as Trento or Bolzano are published immediately.
 - Articles marked by the website with an area outside the region are routed to the Veneto, Lombardia and Friuli-Venezia Giulia digest sections.
 - When an article has no area marker, an LLM classifies it as Trento, Bolzano, Veneto, Lombardia, Friuli-Venezia Giulia, Lago di Garda,